novemberde/novemberde.github.io/content/post/2024/10/21/uibakery-vs-retool.md

 I'm going to use UI Bakery for my project because I prefer its user-friendly interface and modern design.
 And also, it is more useful to share the dashboard with not only my team members but also with other stakeholders.

+## UI Bakery Review

+UI Bakery is a great experience.
+I used Supabase as the underlying project and connected it to the PostgreSQL database created in Supabase, allowing me to perform admin visualization tasks.
+It took me two days to create a service and deploy it to the admin.
+I created CRUD operations for each service component in the admin and even added business metrics.
+I accomplished all of this using Supabase and UI Bakery.

+Here are my thoughts on using UI Bakery:

+UI Bakery makes it easy to create, update, and delete rows and columns related to each table.
+This makes it easy to implement CRUD operations, which is a significant advantage for admin use cases.
+I believe this feature covers all the drawbacks.

+UI Bakery has some limitations when it comes to using it for free.
+However, by upgrading to the pro mode, you gain more freedom to create your admin.
+You can create pages with public URLs and easily control user access for each screen.
+However, I had some reservations about this aspect.
+I questioned whether it was necessary to be locked into a paid plan to access these features.
+If the project becomes more complex or has specific requirements, it might be more beneficial to build a separate admin or utilize open-source admin solutions.

+UI Bakery offers a range of components, but it may require additional effort to ensure visibility of metrics and dynamically create charts.
+To visualize the desired data, separate queries and integrations may be necessary.
+However, creating charts that fully meet specific needs, such as grouping by a single column in a stacked bar chart, may require customization using ECharts functionality.
+While achievable, this level of customization may cause some challenges when using UI Bakery.

+But overall, I am satisfied with the results.
+I was able to create a service and deploy it to the admin in two days.
+I was able to create CRUD operations for each service component in the admin and even add business metrics.
+I accomplished all of this using Supabase and UI Bakery.

 ## Citations

 - [1] https://uibakery.io/ui-bakery-vs-retool